facebook/react/docs/tutorial/tutorial.md

 <li>Claudia: 8 tasks left</li>
 <li>Alexa: 5 tasks left</li>
 ```
-cript

 To a human eye, it looks likely that Alexa and Ben swapped places and Claudia was added – but React is just a computer program and doesn't know what you intended it to do.
-As a result, React asks you to specify a //key// property on each element in a list, a string to differentiate each component from its siblings.
+As a result, React asks you to specify a *key* property on each element in a list, a string to differentiate each component from its siblings.
 In this case, `alexa`, `ben`, `claudia` might be sensible keys; if the items correspond to objects in a database, the database ID is usually a good choice:

 ```html
 <li key={user.id}>{user.name}: {user.taskCount} tasks left</li>